 Organisation: As a teacher, you have sessions to prepare, grades to fill out, and classes to attend.
 Tutoring is overwhelming if you cannot organise your time.
 You must have a routine to follow to ensure no work is left unattended.

-Example resume; primary school teacher - Otago template
+CV example primary school teacher - Otago template

 Lisa Jackson is a primary school teacher looking for a new challenge.
-In her personal statement she explains her strengths, ethical values and the type of job she is looking for.
+In her personal statement, she explains her strengths, ethical values and the type of job she is looking for.
 By adding her key skills, interests and courses, she gives her new potential employer all the information required to have an image of her as a teacher.
-She used the Otago resume template which has a neutral layout and features a small picture in the top left corner that doesn't distract attention from the rest of the resume.
+She used the Otago cv template which has a neutral layout and features a small picture in the top left corner that doesn't distract attention from the rest of the cv.
 However, this template can also be used without a picture, if desired.